Literature & Music

 I want somebody to love

 Next, we are treated to a faux harpsichord intro to “Lucy in the Sky with Diamonds” (done on the Hammond organ and suggestive of Beethoven’s piano piece, “Für Elise”), a Lennon song just as often mistaken for endorsing LSD use as Ringo’s “get high” phrase above (well, not entirely mistaken: John was dropping considerable amounts of “acid” at this point).
-The title was based on a picture that Lennon’s son Julian painted at school of a classmate named Lucy.
+The title is based on a picture that Lennon’s son Julian painted at school of a classmate named Lucy.
 Comprised of a hodgepodge of surrealistic nonsense words, the lyrics mixed psychedelia with a Lewis Carroll aesthetic.

 “The images were from Alice in Wonderland,” John told Playboy in 1980.
 “It was Alice in the boat.
 She is buying an egg and it turns into Humpty Dumpty.
 The woman serving in the shop turns into a sheep and the next minute they are rowing in a rowboat somewhere, and I was visualizing that.
 There was also the image of the female who would someday come to save me — a ‘girl with kaleidoscope eyes’ — who would come out of the sky.”